Liberal democracy: Origins

 When the first prototypical liberal democracies were founded, the liberals themselves were viewed as an extreme and rather dangerous fringe group that threatened international peace and stability.
 The conservative monarchists who opposed liberalism and democracy saw themselves as defenders of traditional values and the natural order of things and their criticism of democracy seemed vindicated when Napoleon Bonaparte took control of the young French Republic, reorganized it into the first French Empire and proceeded to conquer most of Europe.
-Napoleon was eventually defeated and the Holy Alliance was formed in Europe to prevent any further spread of liberalism or democracy; however, liberal democratic ideals soon became widespread among the general population and over the 19th century traditional monarchy was forced on a continuous defensive and withdrawal.
+Napoleon was eventually defeated and the Holy Alliance was formed in Europe to prevent any further spread of liberalism or democracy; nonetheless, liberal democratic ideals soon became widespread among the general population and over the 19th century traditional monarchy was forced on a continuous defensive and withdrawal.
 The Dominions of the British Empire became laboratories for liberal democracy from the mid 19th century onward.
 In Canada, responsible government began in the 1840s and in Australia and New Zealand, parliamentary government elected by male suffrage and secret ballot was established from the 1850s and female suffrage achieved from the 1890s.

 K. J. Ståhlberg (1865–1952), the first President of the Republic of Finland, defined Finland's anchoring as a country defending liberal democracy.
 Ståhlberg at his office in 1919.

 Reforms and revolutions helped move most European countries towards liberal democracy.
 Liberalism ceased being a fringe opinion and joined the political mainstream.
 At the same time, a number of non-liberal ideologies developed that took the concept of liberal democracy and made it their own.
 The political spectrum changed; traditional monarchy became more and more a fringe view and liberal democracy became more and more mainstream.
 By the end of the 19th century, liberal democracy was no longer only a liberal idea, but an idea supported by many different ideologies.
 After World War I and especially after World War II, liberal democracy achieved a dominant position among theories of government and is now endorsed by the vast majority of the political spectrum.